adamshephard/ODYN_inference/README.md

 ### Model Weights

+The Transformer model weights (for dyplasia segmentation) obtained from training on the Sheffield OED dataset: [OED Transformer checkpoint](https://drive.google.com/file/d/1EF3ItKmYhtdOy5aV9CJZ0a-g03LDaVy4/view?usp=sharing).
-The MLP model weights obtained from training on the Sheffield OED dataset: [OED MLP checkpoint]().
-If the model/checkpoint is used, please ensure to cite the corresponding paper.
+The MLP model weights obtained from training on each fold of the Sheffield OED dataset: [OED MLP checkpoint]().
+If any of the models/checkpoints are used, please ensure to cite the corresponding paper.

 ### Usage